eiffelaqila/Tubes1_Overbrain/README.md

 ## Room for Improvement
 - A faster or more efficient algorithm to make the program run quicker
-- A better interface development to satisfy the users
+- A superior strategy to increase the chances of winning the match

 ## Acknowledgements
-- This project was based on [Spesifikasi Tugas Besar 1 Stima](https://informatika.stei.itb.ac.id/~rinaldi.munir/Stmik/2021-2022/Tugas-Besar-1-IF2211-Strategi-Algoritma-2022.pdf)
+- This project was based on [Spesifikasi Tugas Besar 1 Stima](https://informatika.stei.itb.ac.id/~rinaldi.munir/Stmik/2021-2022/Tugas-Besar-1-IF2211-Strategi-Algoritma-2022.pdf) and [Official Entelect Challenge 2020 Overdrive](https://github.com/EntelectChallenge/2020-Overdrive)
 - Thanks to God
 - Thanks to Mrs. Masayu Leylia Khodra, Mrs. Nur Ulfa Maulidevi, and Mr. Rinaldi as our lecturers
 - Thanks to academic assistants